MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-analytics-pane.md

 * Line and clustered column chart
 * Scatter chart

-Lastly, you can't currently apply any dynamic lines to many visuals, including (but not limited to):
+You can't apply any dynamic lines to these visuals:

 * Funnel
 * Line and clustered column chart